DarkAssassin23/Server_Connect/README.md

 ```bash
 connect --help
 ```
-This will display the follwing man page style menu
+This will display the following man page style menu
 ```
 Server Connect allows you to easily connect to and manage all your
 ssh connecitons.
 Below is a list of the supported commands and functionality